PM Modi attends second India-Nordic summit in Copenhagen | Politics

 The first India-Nordic summit was held in Stockholm in 2018.

 ''The 2nd India-Nordic Summit commences.
-A boost to our multifaceted cooperation with the Nordic region in areas like emerging technologies, investment, clean energy, Arctic research, and more,'' External Affairs Ministry Spokesperson Arindam Bagchi tweeted.
+A boost to our multifaceted cooperation with the Nordic region in areas like emerging technologies, investment, clean energy, Arctic research, and more,'' External Affairs Ministry Spokesperson Arindam Bagchi tweeted earlier.

 Modi arrived in Denmark on Wednesday after concluding his visit to Germany where he held extensive talks with German Chancellor Olaf Scholz and attended the sixth India-Germany Inter-Governmental Consultations.